bayehyg/bayehyg/README.md

-- 👋 Hi, I’m @bayehyg
+- 👋 Hi, I’m Yonatan Bayeh.
+I am a sophomore at Pacific Lutheran University studying Computer science.

-- 👀 I’m interested in ...
+-
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Flutter and will finish one project with Flutter in the winter.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: (206)-679-2614, bayehyonatan@gmail.com

 <!---
 bayehyg/bayehyg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.